How to Behave in a Restaurant

 You know how in places like Israel and Switzerland it’s mandatory for every citizen to spend a certain amount of time in the military?
 I’ve always thought that it should be the same in the US, but that instead of the army or navy, Americans should have to be in the service industry for six months.
 I honestly believe it would make us a hell of a lot nicer and more considerate to each other.

 Many of us Broke-Asses have toiled as restaurant employees at some point or another because it’s a way to have a flexible schedule while still making okay money.
-For those of you who this applies to, I’m dedicating this piece to you.
+It’s also a perfectly legitimate choice for a career.
+For those of you who’ve worked in the industry, I’m dedicating this piece to you.
 For those of you who’ve never worked in a restaurant, please pay attention to the following so you don’t make an ass out of yourself:

 Be Respectful: Do not, by any means, snap your fingers at your server, and call out “Waiter”.
 Who the hell do you think you are, Frank Sinatra?
 Severs are people, not fucking puppies.
 If you need something, make eye contact with them and smile.
 Chances are you were next on their list of people to get to.
 What people probably don’t realize is that waiting tables is like playing chess, servers are always thinking 10 steps ahead of whatever task they are currently doing.